 Yes.
 Blocklist rules are evaluated on every request regardless of whether the routing target is a managed or BYOK credential.

-Org members with the manage_org_settings permission.
-Viewing the list requires view_org_settings.
-All create / update / delete actions are written to the org audit log.
+Org members with the Manage organization settings permission.
+Viewing the list requires View organization settings.
+All create, update, and delete actions are written to the org audit log.